Azure/CanadaPubSecALZ/docs/policy/readme.md

     * **Parameters** (i.e. `logAnalytics`, `logAnalyticsWorkspaceId`, `listOfResourceTypesToAuditDiagnosticSettings`).
 You may see zero, one or many parameters listed.
 It is possible that a policy set doesn't have any parameters.

-Once the required information is gathered, you are ready to create a Bicep template with the policy assignment.
+**Step 2:** Once the required information is gathered, you are ready to create a Bicep template with the policy assignment.

 1. Navigate to `policy/builtin/assignments` folder and create two files.
 Replace `POLICY_ASSIGNMENT` with the name of your assignment such as `pbmm`.